 Legend has it that the hills were made following a feud between two giants.

 The giants threw rocks, boulders and sand at each other, and what was left on the landscape became the Chocolate Hills.

 Recommended tour: From Bohol & Panglao Island: Full-Day Bohol Tour

 On the island of Luzon, the Banaue Rice Terraces are in the Cordilleras area.

-The fields have been of great importance to the Ifuago (wet-rice growers) since around the 1st century when they began to build the terraces.
+The fields have been important to the Ifuago (wet-rice growers) since around the 1st century when they began to build the terraces.

-The terraces resemble steps which have been carved into the side of the mountains.
+The terraces resemble steps that have been carved into the side of the mountains.

 The steps form part of an elaborate irrigation system, allowing the rice to grow in precisely the right environment.

-The terraces themselves cover approximately 4000 square miles of land and make for a spectacular landscape to visit.
+The terraces cover approximately 4000 square miles of land and make for a spectacular landscape.

 3- Mayon Volcano